The AI War: Everything You Need to Know About the Battle Shaping Our Future

 • Open vs. Closed AI Software Models

-Investments in AI Hardware
+AI Hardware Development

 One of the critical battlefields in the AI war is the development of specialized AI hardware, particularly AI chips and accelerators.
 These hardware components are essential for efficiently training and running complex AI models, enabling faster computation and lower energy consumption.